auvsociety/uwv-simulator/README.md

 - The software stack is designed to execute the top-level algorithms both in the simulation and the hardware, with minor changes at low-level methods.
 The motivation for adopting this approach was to develop a framework that anyone willing to work on higher level problems like motion planning, etc. can easily do so without the need to worry about the lower-level logic.

 ### Packages
 1. [uwv_control] : Contains files related to controlling the underwater vehicle.
-It is the main ROS package from which launch files realted to testing and final implementation are executed.
+It is the main ROS package from which launch files related to testing and final implementation are executed.
 2. [uwv_description] : Contains files and models describing the underwater vehicle and the sensors attached to it.
 3. [uwv_env] : Contains files and models describing the environment.